Haydz/haydz.github.io/_posts/2020-04-20-elearnircert.md

 #### IR platforms
 These were good just to be able to understand the benefits of having a centralized platform for IR, including being able to pull information such as a list of files in a suspect directory.

-I did not have to set these up myself, the labs had it all insatlled.
+I did not have to set these up myself, the labs had it all installed.

 #### IPS/IDS